Jinko secures federal green tick for solar and battery project

 While the project still requires approval by the NSW government, the developers are hoping to commence construction in late 2026.
 This phase is expected to take about 18 months to complete, including commissioning of the project to achieve full grid export.

-Once operational, the Garoo solar farm and battery will generate approximately 1,440 MWh of renewable energy each year.
+Once operational, the Garoo solar farm is expected to generate approximately 380 GWh of renewable energy each year.

 The developers said in the scoping report the facility will provide essential input into the additional energy sources needed in Australia’s transition from coal-fired generation to renewable generation.